Why Marketing Automation Isn't Always Automatic

 While constantly improving, it requires a certain level of manual work to ensure the appropriate messages are reaching each customer.
 And although an average 51 percent of U.S. companies now use marketing automation, the top reason cited by non-users is a lack of expertise in optimizing such tools, suggesting too many automation platforms aren’t user-friendly enough to be truly helpful.

 Fortunately, not all automation tools are created equal.
-For example, Lineate’s DataSwitch offers a single source of truth for all your data.
+For example, Lineate’s data orchestration solutions offer a single source of truth for all your data.
 Meaning?
 Well, it simplifies your campaigns so it can take more of the high-touch work off your hands.
-Conveniently, you can easily run search and social campaigns, view cross-channel audience data and determine ad parameters from one central location.
+Conveniently, you can easily run search and social campaigns, view cross-channel audience data, and determine ad parameters from one central location.

 What exactly can a marketing automation platform do?